FEniCS/web/README.md

 # FEniCS website
-This repository contains the (new, not-yet finished) FEniCS website.
+This repository contains the FEniCS website.

 ## Editing this website
 To edit this website: